KIT-CMS/CMSSWWithCrab/README.md

 * `--splitting` and `--unitsPerJob` define, how your input data is distributed among the jobs.
 Usually, `Automatic` splitting is a good choice, and `--unitsPerJob` represents in that case the desired job runtime - try to target something below 24 hours, e.g. 1250 minutes.
 Please get familiar with this setting.
 However, since testing a `cmsRun` config locall works easiest with a specific number of files or events, you might want to consider `FileBased` or `EventAwareLumiBased` splitting to have more control over the runtime and memory consumption of your jobs.
 This might prevent too frequent resubmissions of jobs.
 * `maxJobRuntimeMin` defines the maximum expected runtime of your jobs and is passed to crab configuration.
 Jobs with larger runtimes will be potentially aborted and fail, so try to estimate this number properly.
 * `--publication` is a flag, which allows you to publish your output data in CMS DBS under `phys03` instance.
 This makes it much simpler to collect lists of output files.
 Feel free to use that for your actual production campaigns.
 In case you choose to publish your dataset, it obtains a custom `outputDatasetTag` used in the dataset name, constructed from `requestName` and the timestamp integer at the time you are running `./create_configs.py`.
 This ensures, that datasets have (more or less) unique names.
 In that context, please avoid submitting a `crab3` task, then deleting the task directory after some time, and then resubmitting the same task with the same configuation again.
 That might lead to duplication of content of published datasets.
 At each task submission attempt, please ensure, that you use a new configuration (e.g. by re-running `./create_configs.py`).
 * `--siteWhitelist` and `--siteBlacklist` can be used to have (come) control over which sites are used to run there your jobs.
 Under ideal circumstances, it would be good to use all available sites where the input files are placed, since restricting to only a few sites via whitelist might lead to a bad task throughput, such that you would need to wait quite long for a production campaign to finish.
 On the other hand, there might be bad sites with problems, or even with corrupt files which look OK on the outside (yes, that might happen, too...).
-For such cases, a blacklist of sites can help.
+In such cases, a blacklist of sites can help.

 Furthermore, you have to consider a few server-sided restrictions/constraints for jobs running on the grid: